alphagov/govuk-brand-guidelines/src/graphic-device/expression/index.md

 The examples below show how the dot takes on different roles through motion.

-<p class="govuk-body-s app-meta-info">These videos do not contain any audio.</p>

 {% grid { columns: { tablet: 2 } } %}

 <div class="app-top-border">

 ### Guides

+No audio.
 The dot moves playfully from left to right, pausing briefly at points to show numbered steps from 1 to 4.

 </div>
 <div>
-{% video { source: "./expression-dot-guides.mp4" } %}
+{% video { source: [
+    "./expression-dot-guides.mp4",
+    "./expression-dot-guides.webm"
+] } %}
 </div>
 <div class="app-top-border">

 ### Navigates

+No audio.
 The dot moves in a straight line from left to right across a navigation list of topics, pausing briefly underneath each topic to push it above the others.

 </div>
 <div>
-{% video { source: "./expression-dot-navigates.mp4" } %}
+{% video { source: [
+    "./expression-dot-navigates.mp4",
+    "./expression-dot-navigates.webm"
+] } %}
 </div>
 <div class="app-top-border">

 ### Highlights

+No audio.
 The dot is shown at the end of a "Don't forget to vote" message as it transforms into a lozenge shape to highlight "vote".

 </div>
 <div>
-{% video { source: "./expression-dot-highlights.mp4" } %}
+{% video { source: [
+    "./expression-dot-highlights.mp4",
+    "./expression-dot-highlights.webm"
+] } %}
 </div>
 <div class="app-top-border">

 ### Informs

+No audio.
 The small dot with a label showing 1% starts growing whilst the percentage label steadily increases up to 35%.
 Then, the dot continues to grow and cover the entire screen until the percentrage reaches 100%.

 </div>
 <div>
-{% video { source: "./expression-dot-informs.mp4" } %}
+{% video { source: [
+    "./expression-dot-informs.mp4",
+    "./expression-dot-informs.webm"
+] } %}
 </div>
 <div class="app-top-border">

 ### Transitions

+No audio.
 The dot shown in a title card, where it's the dotted "i" in "Childcare".
 The dot expands to cover the entire screen, to transition to a second title card with a message to "Apply for 30 hours of government funded childcare"

 </div>
 <div>
-{% video { source: "./expression-dot-transitions.mp4" } %}
+{% video { source: [
+    "./expression-dot-transitions.mp4",
+    "./expression-dot-transitions.webm"
+] } %}
 </div>
 <div class="app-top-border">

 ### Illustrates

+No audio.
 The dot swiftly moves like a drawing cursor to draw a simple icon of a circle with a tick.

 </div>
 <div>
-{% video { source: "./expression-dot-illustrates.mp4" } %}
+{% video { source: [
+    "./expression-dot-illustrates.mp4",
+    "./expression-dot-illustrates.webm"
+] } %}
 </div>
 {% endgrid %}